flying-huckleberry/NGN-Bot/README.md

 ## Summary

 This bot runs on YouTube and Discord with:
+- Multi-account control panels and account-scoped settings.
 - Seamless PROD operation and a quota-friendly DEV mode.
 - Offline Playground for safe development.
-- Shared web UI, modular commands, scoped persistence, and racing mini-game.
+- Modular commands, scoped persistence, and racing mini-game.
 - Automatic quota tracking and robust startup checks.